 Remember to repeat 4 steps above for all planet objects.

 Step 5: Add Start Timeline action of all the planets on On Load event of the Slide.
 This makes the planets orbit around the sun when the project starts.

 Providing Information for the Planets

 When exploring the universe, learners may want to get more knowledge.
 So, insert objects to provide information for learners is a good choice.
 Here’s how:

-Step 1: Open the Annotations tab > Shapes > select one shape from the built-in list and type information.
+Step 1: Open the Insert tab > Shapes > select one shape from the built-in list and type information.